Guide to Malaga Airport

 Shops at Malaga Airport

 If you didn’t manage to get in enough shopping in Malaga city or have time to spare, you’ll be pleased to know that the airport has a good selection of shops.
 You can shop till you drop at several designer stores including Adolfo Domínguez, Desigual, GAP and Superdry.
 Victoria’s Secret also has a branch.

 As well as the giant duty-free shop, you can also buy food and wine at Petra Mora, specialising in typical produce from Malaga.
 This is a good (if pricey) spot to stock up on olive oil and Malaga wine if you’re travelling cabin luggage only.

 You’re not exactly spoilt for choice when it comes to eateries at Malaga Airport.
 Dani García, one of Malaga’s top chefs, runs a delibar where you can try his signature cherry gazpacho and bull burger.
 Seafood serves, well, fresh seafood including oysters.

 Otherwise, there’s the usual succession of fast food outlets and coffee venues.
 If you’ve got used to Spanish-sized coffees during your stay in Malaga and don’t want a bucket, Soho Coffee sells cups.

-Top tip – drinking water is available outside the toilets at the far end of B gates.
+Top tip – drinking water is available outside the toilets in all departure areas.
 Or ask 1 of the cafés to fill up your water bottle.